Content from Read case data

 Checking sequence of dated-events

 Ensuring the correct order and sequence of dated events is crucial in epidemiological data analysis, especially when analyzing infectious diseases where the timing of events like symptom onset and sample collection is essential.
-The cleanepi package provides a helpful function called check_date_sequence() precisely for this purpose.
+The cleanepi package provides a helpful function called check_date_sequence() designed for this purpose.

 R